-How to Source Products in China
+How to Source Products in China: A Step-by-Step Guide for Beginners

 Glamorous retro woman in red heart-shaped sunglasses standing in a vibrant Chinese market, symbolizing product sourcing and trade fair culture in China.

-Your step-by-step method for choosing the right product at a China trade fair — without getting overwhelmed, tricked, or lost in a sea of shiny objects.
+Your step-by-step method for choosing the right product at a China trade fair—without getting overwhelmed, tricked, or lost in a sea of shiny objects.

-How to Source Products in China
+How to Source Products in China (Even With a Small Budget)

 Pick one type of headache before you even enter the fair.